zeta-yash/zeta-yash/README.md

 **`Technophile Artist (Developer/Designer/Creator)`**

 <p >A passionate FullStack developer and UI/UX designer from India.
-Using and Exploring different tech tools and learning them is inevitable for me.</p>
+Using and exploring different tech tools and learning them is inevitable for me.</p>
 <!--https://github.com/ForrestKnight-->
 <p align="left">
       <a href="https://github.com/zeta-yash?tab=followers">